coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

                  : | as strict pattern

 .. note:: No typing of the denoted expression is performed at definition
           time.
-Type-checking is done only at the time of use of the notation.
+Type checking is done only at the time of use of the notation.

 .. note:: Some examples of Notation may be found in the files composing
           the initial state of Coq (see directory :file:`$COQLIB/theories/Init`).